zi-lin/zi-lin.github.io/_posts/2019-05-01-domain-adaptation.md

 - **[GENIA corpus](<http://www.geniaproject.org/genia-corpus>)**: The corpus contains 1,999 Medline abstracts, selected using a [PubMed](http://pubmed.com/) query for the three MeSH terms "human", "blood cells", and "transcription factors".
 The corpus has been annotated with various levels of linguistic and semantic information, including: **part-of-speech annotation**, **constituency syntactic annotation**, term annotation, event annotation, relation annotation, and **coreference annotation**.

+Here are some statistics and examples of English data from various source:

 | Dataset      | Style | POS  | NER  | Coref |  #Token |
 | ------------ | ----- | :--: | :--: | :---: | ------: |